Alluxio/alluxio/docs/en/ufs/HDFS.md

 ## Configuring Alluxio

-You need to configure Alluxio to use under storage systems by modifying `conf/alluxio-site.properties`.
-If it does not exist, create the configuration file from the template.
+To configure Alluxio to use HDFS as under storage, you will need to modify the configuration file `conf/alluxio-site.properties`.
+If the file does not exist, create the configuration file from the template.

 ```bash
 $ cp conf/alluxio-site.properties.template conf/alluxio-site.properties